Is Romania Safe? Here’re all your questions answered about safety in Romania, and some insights from a local.

 While pickpocketing in Romania used to be a rather common crime, especially in crowded places such as buses or public spaces, that’s not the case anymore.

 It doesn’t hurt to use common sense and be aware of your surroundings.
 If something seems fishy, then just walk away.

 I tend to be paranoid and imagine things that aren’t really happening.
 That’s why I recommend being extra careful when you find yourself in large crowds.
-But most of the times, people are actually nice and warn you if you’re backpack is unzipped.
+But most of the time, people are actually nice and warn you if you’re backpack is unzipped.

 Unfortunately, Romania still has pretty undecent levels of corruption.

-But before you draw any conclusions, let me tell you that you probably won’t even notice it, since the corruption I’m talking about is happening between big companies and the government.
+But before you draw any conclusions, let me tell you that you probably won’t even notice it since the corruption I’m talking about is happening between big companies and the government.